barryclark/jekyll-now/about.md

 I program mostly in Python, and I have experience with R, Stata, and SQL.
 Also, I'm familiar with multiple data visualization tools, such as Tableau, R Shiny, R Markdown Dashboard.
 Please find more about me from [my Resume](https://MinShiMia.github.io/Resume_Min_Shi.pdf).
 Also, you could find my project from the [blogs](https://minshimia.github.io).

 I am eager to apply data analysis skills in my future internship.
-Please feel free to contact me if any research position or internship opportunity is open in 2022 summer.
+Please feel free to contact me if any research position or internship opportunity is open in 2023 spring or summer.

 I look forward to your contact and working with you in the future!